-Field Description Name The name of the device.

 Field Description

+Name The name of the device.

 Description The device.

-Address The address of the device.
+Address The IP address of the device.

-Status The status of the device.

-Progress The progress of the device.

-Start Time The start up time of the device.

-Stop Time The stop time of the device.
+Field Description Status The status of the device.
+Progress The progress of the operation on the device.
+Start Time The start time of the operation on the device.
+Stop Time The stop time of the operation on the device.